azimuth-cloud/azimuth-config/docs/CAPI-mgmt/06-disaster-recovery.md

 # Disaster Recovery

-Azimuth uses [Velero](https://velero.io) as a disaster recovery solution.
+CAPI management clusters can be configured to use [Velero](https://velero.io) as a disaster recovery solution.
 Velero provides the ability to back up Kubernetes API resources to an object store and has a plugin-based system to enable snapshotting of a cluster's persistent volumes.

 <!-- prettier-ignore-start -->
 !!! warning
-    Backup and restore is only available for production-grade HA installations of Azimuth.
+    Backup and restore is only available for production-grade HA installations of clusters.
 <!-- prettier-ignore-end -->

-The Azimuth playbooks install Velero on the HA management cluster and the Velero command-line-tool on the seed node.
+The playbooks install Velero on the HA management cluster and the Velero command-line-tool on the seed node.
 Once configured with the appropriate credentials, the installation process will create a [Schedule](https://velero.io/docs/latest/api-types/schedule/) on the HA cluster, which triggers a daily backup at midnight and cleans up backups older which are more than 1 week old.

 The
 [AWS Velero plugin](https://github.com/vmware-tanzu/velero-plugin-for-aws) is used for S3 support